dmedvinsky/badwolf.xdefaults/README.markdown

 Basically these were made for rxvt, but they should work for other stuff, like xterm or something.

-The colors are based (pertly snatched, really) from badwolf, a color scheme for Vim pieced together by Steve Losh.
+The colors are based (pertly snatched, really) on badwolf, a color scheme for Vim pieced together by Steve Losh.

 License